THE LIFESTYLE STYLING GUIDE

 The colors:

-Neutral colors are going to be your best friend.
-The overwhelming majority of the clothing on your entire family should be of the warm, neutral range.
+Here’s the thing.
+Neutral colors are going to be your “safest” option.
+The following palettes (below) will always photograph beautifully.
+If you choose to go this route, the overwhelming majority of the clothing on your entire family should be of the warm, neutral range.
 When choosing colors, avoid bold and bright.
 This is especially important when considering the season.
 For example:

 Spring/summer color palette: blush, sea (blue or green), peach, sage, butterscotch, grey-ish blue